yuyang339/cs140e-21spr/labs/10-process/README.md

        are not getting exceptions, you didn't reset the mismatching in the handler.

+       You should check that your hashes match everyone else's.
+I'll add more tests.
+I would start with `0-test-nop.c` since that is a trivial program.
+I also checked in some pre-built binaries in `fake-user-level-prebuilt` since it appears people's compilers
+       can give slightly different output.

    4. Finally you will hash all the values and the `spsr`.
 I'll write more about this soon.